 I have explained annuities in this article in very simple terms.
 However, an annuity will offer you multiple options.
 A lay investor is likely to be highly confused with the various options.
 (Readers who did not clearly understand my previous point about inflation will immediately agree with this point about complexity).

 The investor then relies on the advice of the agent as to which option to choose.
 Most of the options offered by the Insurance company make sense depending on the context and how is it positioned.
-Anyway different options are suitable to different persons.
+Anyway, different options are suitable for different persons.

 An annuity is suitable to persons who are looking to receive a fixed amount of money on a regular basis (monthly, quarterly, semi-annually or annually) for the rest of their lives.
 They do not have other sources of taxable income and value safety much more than liquidity and returns.